-Existing bus ridership will provide the base for at least the initial phases of BRT service and is an important consideration in addition to future forecast ridership, achieving the mode share goals in area master plans, and the availability of right-of-way.
+Existing bus ridership will provide the base for at least the initial phases of BRT service and is an important consideration in addition to future forecast ridership, achieving the mode share goals in area master plans and the availability of right-of-way.
 Therefore, the highest priority for implementation in the near-term should be given to corridors with the highest existing bus ridership, particularly those where lane repurposing is recommended and corridor improvements can be constructed most quickly.
 These corridors are generally within the Urban Ring and their high ridership will provide the greatest immediate benefit to existing transit riders and accommodate latent demand, thereby providing support for future improvements and extensions.
 The southern segments of US 29 and New Hampshire Avenue best meet these criteria and are included in WMATA's Priority Corridor Network, which is a good indicator of the near-term viability of future BRT service and should guide the implementation prioritization of the corridors recommended in the Plan.
 The recent start of their MetroExtra service on New Hampshire Avenue is a precursor to BRT service along this corridor.

 The other high priority transit corridor is MD 355, which has a high level of planned development and which, along with the Corridor Cities Transitway, serves the other major growth area defined by the General Plan, the I-270 Corridor.
 The MD 355 corridor has the highest 2040 forecast peak-hour BRT ridership and also has the highest potential for all-day BRT service.
 Where additional bus lanes are recommended along MD 355, more extensive facility planning should begin as soon as possible to define detailed right-of-way needs and facilitate coordination with the affected property owners.
-The MD 355 corridor has the greatest long-term potential for the County's BRT network, and WMATA is also studying the feasibility of providing MetroExtra service in this corridor in the near-term.
+The MD 355 corridor has the greatest long-term potential for the County's BRT network.